✉️ Travis at HBL.org

 Malia k Harunaga

 Malia has always loved riding bikes, and competed in keiki triathlons when she was little.
 She started teaching with HBL in 2013 after getting certified as a League Cycling Instructor by the League of American Bicyclists.
 Upon graduating from the University of Hawai‘i at Mānoa, she joined the awesome crew that is HBL at the beginning of 2015.
 She is now a League of American Bicyclists Coach (one of 17 in the nation!) and could not be happier spreading the joy of cycling to everyone.
-She loves bicycling (fixed gear & road, competing & for leisure), trail running, photography, and pastries.
+She loves bicycling (fixed gear & road, competing & for leisure), trail running, photography, pastries, and pretty much all things pasta and potatoes.
 Malia is looking forward to bicycles taking over the world (or at least Hawaiʻi) in the near future!

 Vincent Levy